koffiebaard/Sublimey/README.md

 Alfred is a productivity tool, and we can use it to switch Sublime projects (and open the project if it's not there).
 Just type in the name of the project and it will do everything for you.
 The Alfred PowerPack is not required; if you do have PowerPack you can simply hook it up to the Sublimey script.
 If you don't have the PowerPack, add it to Alfred like this:

 - There is a .scpt file in the directory.
+Place it in the same directory as your workspace files.

-Rename it to match the name of your project, and copy the file for every project.
+- Rename it to match the name of your project, and copy the file for every project.

     e.g. "awesome.sublime-project" will need a script called "awesome.sublime.scpt"